rebanto/rebanto/README.md

 **working on:**
 ai research
-shipping weird and occasionally useful AI projects
+working on weird and occasionally useful AI projects
 building applications for non-profits with [Phoenix Tech Solutions](https://github.com/phoenix-tech-solutions)